 Despite being the little brother of the excellent Fujifilm X-T3, the X-T30 packs much of the same power into a smaller body.
 This makes it a great all-rounder for both stills and video, and a fine learner camera for anyone who’s stepping up from smartphone photography.

-Much of the recent hype in the camera world has been around full-frame mirrorless cameras like the Nikon Z6, which have larger sensors than the one in the X-T30.
+Much of the recent hype in the camera world has been around full-frame mirrorless cameras such as the Nikon Z6, which feature larger sensors than the one found inside the X-T30.

-But APS-C sensors allow cameras like the X-T30 to be smaller, lighter and more affordable, without compromising too much on image or video quality.
+But APS-C sensors allow cameras such as the X-T30 to be smaller, lighter and more affordable, without making too many compromises in terms of image or video quality.

-The X-T30’s smaller footprint does mean it lacks features like in-built image stabilisation or weatherproofing.
-But those are the only real criticisms of an otherwise flawless performer that is one of the best all-rounders at this size and price point in recent years.
+The X-T30’s smaller footprint does mean it lacks features such as built-in image stabilisation and weatherproofing.
+But those are the only real criticisms in an otherwise flawless performer that’s one of the best all-rounders at this size and price in recent years.

 Design – The Fujifilm X-T30 is a retro beauty that’s perfect for prime lenses